Cybersecurity Careers Guide: Read This Before Getting Started

 If you are serious about pursuing a career in cybersecurity, the American University Cybersecurity Professional Program can help you gain the practical cybersecurity skills needed to become a cybersecurity professional in less than a year.

 All classes are 100% live & online and are designed to fit with busy schedules, with two sessions on weeknights and one on Saturdays.

 From beginning to completion, the program is a total of 400 hours of in-depth cybersecurity instruction, taught by professionals working in the field.

 You will have access to our exclusive virtual learning ecosystem, where you can hone cybersecurity skills through practical simulations and cyber labs that mimic real-world cybersecurity scenarios.

 Plus, our dedicated career services department will work with you throughout the program to make sure that by the time you are ready to join the workforce, your resume, online profiles, and portfolio are in perfect shape to get your foot in the door with our industry partners.

 You can also hear about the experiences of other learners right from the source:

-To learn more, you can download our course catalog and explore our syllabus.
+To learn more, click below to download our course catalog and explore our Cybersecurity Professional Program.